GajanandSaini/springsecurity-facebook-login/README.md

 # springsecurity-facebook-login
-Project to gain knowledge of Spring-Boot security Login with Facebook
+Project to gain knowledge of Spring-Boot security Login with Social media like github, facebook etc